kadena-community/bigolchungus/README.md

   * Each GPU currently takes a full CPU core.
 If you wish to run 2 GPUs, you must have at least 2 CPU cores available.
   * Running multiple GPUs requires running multiple instances of the miner
-  * OpenCL errors are cryptic and `chainweb-miner` does not have clear output.
+  * OpenCL errors are cryptic and `chainweb-mining-client` does not have clear output.

 ## Troubleshooting